parinbhaduri/bhaduri-etal-2024/README.md

    Pkg.activate(".") #from the cloned root directory Pkg.instantiate()
    ```
 2. Run the necessary scripts to re-simulate the example ensembles.
-Experiments for each example is located under `workflow/`.
+Experiments for each example are located under `workflow/`.
 Note: We ran ABM scenario ensembles and flood impact summaries in parallel to speed up the data collection process.
 To change the number of worker processors, state the number of processors in the `addprocs()` command in the relevant parallel config file (`toy_model/src/parallel_setup.jl` or `CHANCE_C/src/config_parallel.jl`).
 By default, 12 worker processors are used.
+3. Some experimental scripts were written to be run in the Hopper HPC environment using the SLURM Task Manager.

 To re-simulate the stylized experiments (`toy_model/`):